La Nigüenta

 A contemporary sculptor’s take on La Niguenta…

-Rafael De Los Santos, a.k.a.
+Rafael De Los Santos a.k.a.
 Poteleche, Santo Domingo, 2016

-La Nigüenta, with her peculiar origins and folkloric charm, has left an indelible mark on both Costa Rican and Dominican culture.
+La Nigüenta, with her mysterious origins and folkloric charm, has left an indelible mark on both Costa Rican and Dominican culture.
 She stands as a unique piece of heritage, embodying a spirit of resilience and optimism.
 She may be a simple figurine, but her significance is profound, representing the enduring belief in the power of luck and the human endeavor to court fortune’s favor.

 La Nigüenta’s story is a fascinating blend of tradition, belief, and the universal pursuit of happiness and prosperity.
 Her role as a cultural touchstone endures as she whispers tales of luck, resilience, and the human desire to bend fate—a timeless theme that resonates across borders and generations.